tomrijntjes/tomrijntjes.github.io/01-economics-of-nfts.md

 >Indicative Standards for IP Cases:
 >- Fairly simple injunction procedures: Maximum of €6,000

 That exceeds the nominal value of the thing by two orders of magnitude.
 I probably would not bother.

 ### Gathering Evidence

 If someone were stupid enough to use jellyfish on the internet, I could probably find out with [reverse image search](https://tineye.com/search/2083364697ef99537010360ef63e91c7cc103876?sort=score&order=desc&page=1).
-Except that this reverse image search provider does not return a single result, where I would expect at least one: the thumbnail image on Makersplace.
+This reverse image search provider does not return a single result, where I would expect at least one: the thumbnail image on Makersplace.
 Knowing where an illicit copy of the image is hosted does not equate knowing who ~~owns~~ controls that hosted copy.

 ## It's a Nice Jellyfish, For Everyone Involved

 I printed the image for about €25 on acrylic glass.
 It looks very nice on my kitchen wall.
 The material really brings out the under water feeling.

 I'm happy because I got a unique art piece for roughly €100 in total.
 That's pretty far below the market.
 I would estimate unique pieces of this size start around €300-ish.

 For the maker it's also a good deal.
 He produced a series of 100 jellyfish with generative AI and made 50$ each.
 Makersplace takes 15%, so they made $750 off of this drop.
 That leaves $4250 for what I imagine was a couple of days' work.
 Not bad, [jrdsctt](https://makersplace.com/jrdsctt).